-Patterns and thin stripes also don't work well on camera and computer screens.
-There is something called a moiré effect when thin stripes are close together creating a secondary wave pattern.
-This is especially evident when an image on a screen is small.
-Even patterns that look cool on your clothing can be just a busy visual sound on the camera.
-So if you can remember to wear something simple that looks great no matter the size of the picture.
+Also, patterns and thin stripes don't work well on camera and computer screens.
+There is a so-called moiré effect when thin stripes lie close together and create a secondary wave pattern.
+This is particularly evident when an image is small on a screen.
+Also, patterns that look cool on your clothes can just be a busy visual noise on the camera.
+So if you can think of wearing something simple that looks good regardless of the size of the picture.

 Many portraits are converted to black and white.
 So you should also think about the shades you wear.
-The pink tie with the light blue shirt might look great in real life, but if the image has been converted to black and white they may be the same tone and just blend into each other.
-So think about contrast and hues and if in doubt, take a few shots of yourself in the mirror of your phone and convert them to black and white to see what looks good.
+The pink tie with the light blue shirt may look great in real life, but when the image has been converted to black and white, they may have the same tone and just blend into each other.
+So think about contrast and tones and when in doubt, snap a few shots of yourself in your phone's mirror and convert them to black and white to see what looks good.

 2. shiny skin

 Most of the time, when a photographer comes to your workplace and sets up a studio, there is a good chance they are using artificial light.
 This is to ensure that he can get consistent results from the portraits.
 This is great as he will usually adjust the lighting to get the most flattering image of you possible.
 However, one of the downsides to studio lighting is that it often makes your skin look shiny / shiny / sweaty / oily.
 This is especially true in summer when it is a hot day.
 So I would recommend a little concealer / foundation to the ladies.
 Gentlemen are best to go to the bathroom to wash their face just before their picture is taken, or a quick wash with a baby wipe also works well.